Professional Chimney Repairs

 Most aging chimney structures and venting systems need repairs or maintenance.
-When your chimney begins to show signs of wear, it is important that you contact the experts at Chimney.com for the best service at the most affordable rate.
-We have over 25 years of experience repairing a wide variety of chimneys can ensure that your chimney will be safer and better functioning after our repair.
+When your chimney begins to show signs of wear, it is important that you contact the experts at Chimney.com to for the best service at the most affordable rate.
+We have over 25 years of experience inspecting cleaning and repairing a wide variety of chimneys can ensure that your chimney will be safer and better functioning after our repair.
 Chimney maintenance and repair are two essential services to ensure your system is working properly.
 Chimney.com provides many different chimney maintenance and repair service solutions.
-For more information on our services, contact a member of our team today and we will be happy to assist you with more details on our chimney brick repair, crown repair, fireplace repair and much more.
+For more information on our services, contact a member of our team today and we will be happy to assist you with more details on our chimney brick repair, crown repair, fireplace repair, relining and much more.
 We also provide quality parts including gems and glass as well as replacement gas logs.
 We look forward to serving you and ensuring your chimney and fireplace will be working like new in no time.

 When water penetrates the bricks and freezes, the faces of the bricks can “pop” off, leaving even larger areas for water to enter.
 This is where a few spot cuts could stop the problem from spreading.
 Spot cuts are when individual bricks or a small cluster of bricks need to be removed because of cracks or spalling.
 Bricks will be matched to the existing brick as well as the mortar.
 This ensures the chimney remains fully intact and is essential for maintaining overall chimney stability.